AnarchoTechNYC/meta/train-the-trainers/mr-robots-netflix-n-hack/week-2/strengthening-passwords-to-defend-against-john/README.md

 someotherword
 ```

 We can ask `john` to show us all the password candidates it will guess by invoking it with the `--stdout` option *instead* of a file with password hashes in it.
-Running `john` this way with our `sanitycheck.wordlist.txt` file as the input wordlist should show a report like the following:
+Running `john` this way, with our `sanitycheck.wordlist.txt` file as the input wordlist, will show a report like the following:

 ```sh
 $ ./john --wordlist=sanitycheck.wordlist.txt --stdout